 • thyroid disorders

-• certain autoimmune disorders such as lupus
+• certain autoimmune conditions, such as lupus

-• chemotherapy treatments or even certain medications such as beta blockers and antidepressants
+• chemotherapy treatments or even certain medications, such as beta-blockers and antidepressants

 • weight loss

-• a balanced, protein-rich diet
+• eating a balanced, protein-rich diet

 • laying off the blow-drying, straightening, and dyeing

-• medications such as Rogaine and Propecia
+• taking a medication such as Rogaine or Propecia

-• steroid injections or creams
+• getting steroid injections or using steroid creams

-• ultraviolet treatments
+• undergoing ultraviolet treatments

 Was this helpful?

-We know it’s hard but you can leave that panic button alone.
-It’s not anything immediately life-threatening.
+We know it’s hard, but you can leave that panic button alone.
+It’s not anything immediately life threatening.
 Phew.
 So let’s check out the causes and explain what you can do about unnerving but manageable hair scares.

 Here are some likely culprits.